Isaacj3000/Isaacj3000/README.md

 *   🌍  I'm based in New York
 *   🧠  I'm learning python
 *   ⚡  "Did you know I’m also an exterminator by profession?
-Coding by day, battling pests by night!"
+Coding by Night, battling pests by Day!"

 <p align="left">